David

 She was five-foot-three of everything he couldn’t figure out.

-And that made him nervous.
 He could ace tests in his sleep, but he couldn’t decipher her silences.

-And right now, every second waiting for her made his throat feel tighter.
+Right now every second waiting for her made his throat feel tighter.

 David blinked.
 “Huh?”